mapproxy/mapproxy/doc/seed.rst

 A list with coverage names.
 Limits the cleanup area to the coverages.
 By default, the whole coverage of the grids will be cleaned up.

 .. note:: Be careful when cleaning up caches with large coverages and levels with lots of tiles (>14).
   Without ``coverages``, the seed tool works on the file system level and it only needs to check for existing tiles if they should be removed.
-With ``coverages``, the seed tool traverses the whole tile pyramid and needs to check every posible tile if it exists and if it should be removed.
+With ``coverages``, the seed tool traverses the whole tile pyramid and needs to check every possible tile if it exists and if it should be removed.
 This is much slower.

 ``remove_all``
 ~~~~~~~~~~~~~~